garfix/nligems/data/masque.md

 ~~~
-Q: What is the capital of each country bordering Greece?
+H: What is the capital of each country bordering Greece?
 ~~~